l-e-webb/asteroidal_projection/README.md

 ##Version history

 Note that this game is still under development.
-Features such as a life total, score counter, and powerups will be added.
+Additional features are still being added.

 v1.0 Playable game completed